A privately funded 5,000-seat amphitheater is coming to downtown Winston-Salem in Spring 2027.

 What’s Next?

-- Timeline: If approved, the amphitheater is projected to be completed by Spring 2026.
+- Timeline: The amphitheater is projected to be completed by Spring 2027.

 Big Picture